Domestic Violence

 On the spot

-At the time you file a complaint or at the time you make a report the public prosecutor, the police or the public prosecutor's office may offer you to send an urgent request for assistance to your organization that is liable for family benefits via a simplified form.
+At the time you file a complaint or when you make a signaling the public prosecutor, the police or the Parquet Floor may offer to send a universal emergency assistance request to your organization that is liable for family benefits by means of a simplified form.

 If you agree, the request is forwarded to that organization.